 The electrocardiogram (ECG) is used to trace the electrical activity in cardiac tissue.
 It looks at how electrical impulses travel through the heart from various angles.
-It can be used to identify and locate pathology within the cardiac conducting system and within cardiac muscle.
+It is used clinically to identify and locate pathology within the cardiac conducting system and within cardiac muscle.

 The ECG leads

-The ECG is most commonly measured using either 3 leads or 12 leads.
-The term ‘lead’ is slightly confusing, in that in a 12 lead ECG there are actually 10 physical electrodes, which generate 12 different ‘views’ of the heart.
+ECGs are most commonly measured using either 3 leads or 12 leads.
+The term ‘lead’ is slightly confusing, in that 12 lead ECGs actually only have 10 physical electrodes.
+These electrodes, however, generate 12 different ‘views’ of the heart.
 These ‘views’ are called ‘leads’.

 In a 12 lead ECG there are 6 chest electrodes (V1-V6) and 4 limb electrodes.
 These come together to give the 12 leads, or views, of the heart.
 This can be useful in visualising the electrical activity of the heart from different views, and therefore to localise pathology.

 The leads can also be grouped together to give ‘territories’ of the heart.
 These correspond to the area of the heart that they are measuring the electrical activity from and also the coronary arteries which supply it.
 This can be useful clinically, especially in the case of a STEMI, as is outlined later.

 |II, III, aVF

 |Right Coronary Artery

 |Left Anterior Descending (LAD)

 Reading an ECG